labsai/EDDI/README.md

 # E.D.D.I

-Scalable Open Source Chatbot Platform.
-Build multiple conversational bots with NLP, Behavior Rules, API Connector, Templating.
+E.D.D.I (Enhanced Dialog Driven Interface) is an enterprise-certified chatbot middleware that offers configurable NLP, Behavior Rules, and API connectivity for seamless integration with various conversational services.

 Developed in Java (with Quarkus), provided with Docker, orchestrated with Kubernetes or Openshift.

 Latest stable version: 5.0.4